dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/about-access.md

 management software like Azure AD, Okta, or GSuite.
 See _SSO Mappings_ below for more information.

-You can view the groups in your account or create new groups from the **Team > Groups** page in your Account Settings.
+You can view the groups in your account or create new groups from the **Groups & Licenses** page in your Account Settings.

 <Lightbox
-    src="/img/docs/dbt-cloud/dbt-cloud-enterprise/access-control/group-list.png"
+    src="/img/docs/dbt-cloud/dbt-cloud-enterprise/access-control/group-list-2.png"
     title="Viewing a list of groups in the Account Settings page."
 />